Tianea2160/spring-redis-example/README.md

 # Redis High Availability Solutions

-This repository contains implementations of three Redis high availability and distributed patterns using Spring Boot, Kotlin, and Docker:
+This repository contains implementations of four Redis high availability, caching, and distributed patterns using Spring Boot, Kotlin, and Docker:

+1. **Redis Cache** - A caching solution for improved application performance
-1. **Redis Cluster** - A distributed implementation with sharding across multiple nodes
+2. **Redis Cluster** - A distributed implementation with sharding across multiple nodes
-2. **Redis Sentinel** - A monitoring and automatic failover solution
+3. **Redis Sentinel** - A monitoring and automatic failover solution
-3. **Redis Distributed Lock** - A distributed lock implementation using Redis and Redisson
+4. **Redis Distributed Lock** - A distributed lock implementation using Redis and Redisson

 All solutions are configured for easy deployment using Docker Compose and provide examples for integration with Spring Boot applications in Kotlin.